PrestaShop/prestashop-specs/back-office/catalog/catalog-products-add-edit.md

 **As a merchant I want to be able to complete the basic information of my products.**

-It is necessary to save the basic settings tab informations in order to access the other tabs.
+It is necessary to save the basic settings tab informations in order to access the combinaition tab.
 Until saved, other tabs are disabled with a tooltip on hover.
 Here are the mockup of the disabled tabs behavior: https://invis.io/3RWZILBJWQH#/414747857_Disabled_Tabs___Tooltip

 Here is the list of the elements of basic settings tab: